RFI Overview – U.S. Healthcare System Fellowship Program

 Please review all instructions and questions within the RFI.
 Maximum character lengths are included at the bottom right of each answer box, but brevity is encouraged.
 The RFI Questionnaire is comprised of both written response and multiple choice questions, and is split into 4 sections.
 We recommend completing the form in one sitting to avoid responses not being saved.

-Please submit your completed RFI response no later than Sunday, July 21st at 11:59 pm (EDT).
+Please submit your completed RFI response no later than Sunday, July 28th at 11:59 pm (EDT).
+The RFI Application is now closed, thank you for your submissions.
+Applicants will be notified of their status by Monday, September 16th.

 RFI Questionnaire